 As I rounded the bed thinking how crazy I was that I even momentarily entertained the idea it could have been a frog, that there was no way a frog could be in my second-story bedroom, That’s when I saw something jump up my closet door!
 In the most bizarre turn of events, it was a tiny tree frog!
 No bigger than my thumbnail and covered in dog/cat hair/carpet fibers!
 How it got in my bedroom, how it survived both the Homer (the cat) and Chance will always be a mystery.

 I had to cut some of the tangled hair off, which wasn’t easy, nor was that little sucker cooperative!
-My hands were shaking as I did so, he/she was so tiny and one wrong move and a limb would be lost.
+My hands were shaking as I did so, he/she was so tiny and one wrong move and a limb could be lost.
 Then I used a tiny bit of wet sponge to clean him? her?
-Luckily, once wet, most of the hair just slid right off.
-I rinsed the sponge off, wet it again and put it in with the tiny frog, & placed him/her in a quiet place.
+Luckily, once wet, the rest of the hair just slid right off.
+I rinsed the sponge off, wet it again and put it in with the tiny frog, & placed him/her in a dark, quiet place.
 When I checked later, it looked quite recovered, so out it went, into the night.
 Godspeed, tiny frog!

 Making Instant Pot Mexican Rice: